epccs/RPUpi/Hardware/README.md

             Remove I2C form Pi, run I2C form MCU to bus manager with pullup.
             Add pull up to the Pi Tx line.
             Add 10k on SCK and MOSI.
+            Have Pi Zero 3V3 power the 74LVC07, ouputs hi-z when Pi is off and inputs are 5V tolerant (even when off).

         ^1  Done: Design, Layout, BOM, Review*, Order Boards, Assembly, Testing,
             WIP: Evaluation.